mnmnotmail/website/faq.md

 1. __Why doesn't TMTP offer federation between servers?__

    It isn't necessary, and it would open an easily exploited security hole.
-   Even federation that requires mutual consent by the two sites' administrators allows members of another site to impersonate members of your site.
+   Even federation that requires mutual consent by the sites' administrators allows members of another site to impersonate members of your site.

-   When you receive an invitation to correspond, you need to know who has control over the sender's alias (i.e. stated identity).
+   When you receive an invitation to correspond or a message, you need to know who has control over the sender's stated identity.
    If it's my organization, it's trustworthy.
    If it's a vendor I buy from, it may not be.
    If it's a semi-public service that verifies real-life identities, do you trust its verification?

-   See also #3, re universal identity.
+   See also #4, re universal identity.

 1. __How does TMTP support mobile clients with variable-quality Internet connections?__

-1. __How can TMTP grow to replace email, given how entrenched email is?__

 1. __Why does the [TMTP protocol draft](https://github.com/networkimprov/mnm/blob/master/Protocol.md)
 define both message delivery and message body formatting?__